freshworks/crayons/packages/crayons-core/src/components/data-table/readme.md

 You can easily add an actions column by passing in rowActions prop to the component.

+*You can also use icons instead of text in buttons.
+Pass 'iconName' and 'iconLibrary' properties as part of configuration.*

 ```html live
   <fw-data-table id="datatable-4"  is-selectable="true" is-all-selectable="true" label="Data table 4">
   </fw-data-table>